Building Alberta’s

 Power Supply

 The federal government has pledged to triple Canada’s nuclear capacity to help meet its target of net-zero emissions by 2050.
-This shift toward nuclear energy stems from the fact that nuclear power is the only readily scalable, zero-emission energy source capable of delivering reliable and affordable electricity around the clock.
+This shift toward nuclear energy stems from the fact that nuclear power is the only readily scalable, low-emission energy source capable of delivering reliable and affordable electricity around the clock.

 “Alberta has the opportunity to diversify our energy mix and complement the amazing achievements that have been developed in our country to create a viable path to decarbonization.”